Shopify/product-taxonomy/README.md

 ## 🤿 Diving in

-This is a simple ruby app with a few models and serializers.
-The bulk of the work is parsing `data/` into a tree of `app/models/category.rb` to serialize reliably to `dist/`.
-The app is set up to be rails-like including using `ActiveRecord`.
+This is a simple ETL app ultimately, with a few core models.
+The app is built on Ruby, Rails, and Jekyll:

+- Rails is used to generate distribution files from `data/` and ensure the correctness of results.
+- Jekyll is used to serve the documentation locally and on GitHub pages.

 Everything ultimately runs through `make` (`dev` simply proxies).
 Here are the commands you'll use most often: